American Indian Artists and Indigenous Market Vendors

 Artist Booth review

 IIA committee representatives reserve the right to review what is being sold at our event.
 If you are asked to remove any item from sales, we apologize, but that is why we invite artists to send us pictures that reflect what you will be selling at the event.
 Any concerns will be presented through our Artist Liaison, Alicia Cook.
-Please respect any suggestions or feedback made by Alicia because it may be through the eyes of the elders who have talked to her, not necessarily her interpretation of a concern.
+Please respect any suggestions or feedback from Alicia, as they may reflect the views of the elders who have spoken with her, rather than her interpretation of a concern.

 Confirming your Reservation